lindbrook/packageRank/README.md

 ![](man/figures/README-day-1.png)<!-- -->

-To view the data from a less granular perspective, pass “week”, “month”, or “year” to plot.cranDownloads()’s `unit.observation` argument.
+To view the data from a less granular perspective than “day”, set plot.cranDownloads()’s `unit.observation` argument to “week”, “month”, or “year”.

 ##### `unit.observation = "month"`

-The next graph plots the same data aggregated by month (using ‘ggplot2’ and adding a smoother):
+The graph below plots the data aggregated by month (with an added smoother):

 ``` r
 plot(cranDownloads(packages = "cranlogs", from = 2022, to = "2022-04-15"),